prathamdupare/blog/content/daily-26DhNA2RyQlsP7fYHMY.md

 | [Pull Requests - NoCodeAI](https://github.com/raooll/nocodeai/pulls/prathamdupare) |                                                                 | Info 3 |
 | )                                                                                  |                                                                 | Info 3 |

+## Oct 28 2024

+- [ ] UI fixed and minification of CSS.
+- [ ] Add animation/loader to the logo
+- [x] Minify and dump css into html only to increase performance,

 ## Oct 25 2024

 - [x] fix mobile speeds and make PRs.
-- [ ] Minify and dump css into html only to increase performance,
-- [ ] need to figure out how to do it with Hugo.
+- [x] Convert and optimize images.

 ## Oct 24 2024